 - A true copy of the judgement (in Marathi) Allwyn D’Souza judgement can be see in PDF here

-“QUESTION: Some housing societies have rules like: one cannot bring a pet into a lift.
+“QUESTION: Some housing societies decide that one cannot bring a pet into a lift.
 Others disallow luggage and furniture in lifts.
 In some cases, there are notices stating that servants cannot use lifts.
-Are managing committees allowed to make rules with reference to lift use?
+Can managing committees make such rules?

-ANSWER: The Managing Committee is an elected representative of the Society to act in favour and to make decisions on behalf of Society.
-By passing a Resolution in the General body, the Society decides various acts to perform / to be performed by the Society.
-Many Society’s make rules that, “one cannot bring pets into lifts” since it may make a lift unhygienic or can cause hurt to a co-passenger.
+ANSWER: The Managing Committee is an elected representative of the Society.
+They act in favour and to make decisions on behalf of Society.
+By passing a Resolution in the General body, the Society decides various acts to perform/to be performed by the Society.
+Many Societies make rules that forbidding pets inside elevators.
+It may make an elevator unhygienic or can cause hurt to a co-passenger.
 The Managing Committee has to think about the safety of members.
-In many Societies, there is more than one lift, wherein the first lift is used for the Society members and their guests and the other one is used as a service lift where pets, materials etc. are allowed to travel.
+In many Societies, there is more than one lift.
+The first lift is used for the Society members and their guests.
+The other one is used as a service lift where pets, materials etc. are allowed to travel.
 Servants are also allowed in the service elevator.
 However there are no provisions related to pets in bye-laws.
-Whatever the General Body decides is final and binding on members as long as it does not ‘ultra vire’ the laws of the land.
+Whatever the General Body decides is final and binding.
+But it cannot ‘ultra vire’ the laws of the land.“

 There has been a judgement that has set a precedent for housing societies on how to treat pets.
-“The Central Mumbai Consumer Redressal Forum had rapped a Mahim Society for charging one of its members Rs 500 for each of his two dogs using the elevator.
-Noting that pets are members of a modern, urban family unit, the forum ruled there is no reason why pets can’t use elevators when outsiders, including service providers such as milkmen and vendors, have access to the facility without any charges.
+“The Central Mumbai Consumer Redressal Forum had rapped Mahim Society for charging one of its members Rs 500 for each of his two dogs using the elevator.
+Pets are members of a modern, urban family unit.
+The forum ruled that there is no reason why pets can’t use elevators.
+Outsiders, service providers such as milkmen, and other vendors are allowed access to the facility without any charges.
 The bench of Nalin Majithia and Bhavna Pisaal observed, “We don’t find the Society’s view correct of restricting dogs to move up and down via staircase and be cruel to them.
-The charges to be paid by complainant i.e. charge them an extra Rs 500 towards each dog is illegal, and is an instance of unfair trade practice.
+The charges to be paid by complainant is illegal, and is an instance of unfair trade practice.
 In Indian culture, dogs are common pets and usually treated as lovingly as other members of the family.”

-Ameet Mehta has also, in his answer to the question put to him, referred to the judgment passed in the case of the D’Souzas, and affirmed that it had set the precedent for the manner in which housing societies have to treat their pets.
+Ameet Mehta has responded by referring to the judgment passed in the case of the D’Souzas.
+He affirmed that it had set the precedent for the manner in which housing societies have to treat their pets.

-What is even more important, however, is that he has emphasized the well-known position in law, i.e. whatever the General Body of the society decides in a meeting of the society is final and binding on its members, provided it is not “ultra vires” the laws of the land, i.e. at variance with the laws of the land.
+More importantly, he emphasised that whatever the General Body of the society decides in a meeting of the society is final and binding on its members but it cannot be in variance with the laws of the land.

-A BYE-LAW, however, is best described as a ‘private law’ or a regulation made by any association of persons for its own government.
-It cannot be at variance with the laws of the land, i.e. ultra vires the laws of the land.
+Consider a ‘bye-law’ to be a ‘private’ law or regulation made by any association for its own government.
+It cannot be at variance with the laws of the land, i.e. ‘ultra vire’ with the laws of the land.

-An Apartment Owners’ Association, or the governing body of your housing society, or your Residents’ Welfare Association, are NOT mini legislating units that can wildly frame bye laws at will, and impinge upon rights and freedoms guaranteed to you by the law of the land.
-They cannot ban pets, or ban the use of elevators by pets, through notices put up for the purpose, or bye-laws framed or amended for the purpose, even with the consent of the general body.
+No housing association can wildly frame bye laws at will.
+They cannot impinge upon rights and freedoms guaranteed to you by the law of the land.
+Housing associations cannot ban pets in elevators through notices put up for the purpose.
+They cannot frame bye-laws framed or amended for the purpose, even with the consent of the general body.

-We are also setting out for you below, the link to ‘Model Bye-Laws for House Building Cooperative Societies (Apartment Type)’ framed by a group of legal experts http://www.legalpundits.com/Content_folder/MoByLw.pdf
+We have also set out for you below, excerpts from ‘Model Bye-Laws for House Building Cooperative Societies (Apartment Type)’ framed by a group of legal experts.
+The scans can be seen here.

 Paragraph 4 deals with Objects – 4.
 A., to newer societies where apartments are under construction ; and 4.
 B. to older societies with constructed apartments occupied by residents.
 Clause (f) of both reads as under :